Bogotá

 Breathe Bogotá is working to accelerate the city’s Plan Aire goals and support targeted policies to reduce air pollution, improve public health and address climate change.

 One of the key areas of focus is Bogotá’s clean air zone (ZUMA), which is located in one of the most polluted areas of the city and aims to benefit the residents who are most affected by toxic air.
 Breathe Cities is supporting the city to measure and report the impact of its ZUMA, including the changes in air quality, mobility, public space and the benefits for residents.
-We are supporting analysis for a second ZUMA in the city and the design of a plan to incorporate nature and improve the use of local roads in the ZUMA area, to help create greener, safer, healthier spaces.
+We are also supporting the design of a plan to incorporate nature and improve the use of local roads in the ZUMA area, to help create greener, safer, healthier spaces.

 In Bogotá, we are focusing on often-overlooked sectors that have a significant and growing impact on air pollution, such as motorcycles, school buses, forest fires, and machinery and vehicles used in the construction sector.
-To tackle this pollution, Breathe Cities is collaborating with city leaders on a roadmap to reduce emissions from transport and construction.
+To tackle this pollution, Breathe Cities is supporting city leaders in their efforts to reduce emissions from transport and construction.
 The initiative is also helping the city strengthen its approach to wildfire prevention, management and monitoring.
-We are supporting the development of a new plan that will be integrated into the updated Air Plan 2030, embedding forest fire management into Bogotá’s air quality efforts to improve both wildfire resilience and action to clean the air.
+We are supporting the development of a new plan to help embed forest fire management into Bogotá’s air quality efforts to improve both wildfire resilience and action to clean the air.

 To drive targeted action, improving data on the city’s air pollution is key.
 We are evaluating the existing air quality monitoring network and expanding it with low cost sensors, integrating pollution and health data into a shared platform, and assessing how different communities are affected.
 We are also supporting updates to the city’s construction emissions inventory and helping analyse the health impacts of pollution near building sites.